-This site is part of the normal habitat for Rocky Mountain goats and ptarmigan.
-Elk and bighorn sheep remain year long in some areas.
-More frequently these animals along with a.
 This site provides excellent summer and fall forage for domestic sheep, bighorn sheep, and elk.
-The animal forage preference generally changes as the season progresses into summer and fall.
-The dominant grasses or grasslike species, kobresia, alpine fescue, arctic and alpine bluegrass, and tufted hairgrass are desirable during the entire grazing season along with an excellent variety of forbs which this site provides.
+The animal forage preference generally changes as the seasons progress into summer and fall.
+The dominant grasses or grasslike species, kobresia, alpine fescue, alpine bluegrass, alpine bluegrass, and arctic bluegrass, and tufted hairgrass are desirable during the entire grazing season along with the excellent variety of forbs which this site provides.